olijf/blazor-2020-11/labs/Lab04/readme.md

 ## The PhotoDetailsComponent

-First of all, let's create a `Components` folder under our `PhotoSharingApplication.Frontend.BlazorWebAssembly` project.
+First of all, let's create a `Components` folderhttps://github.com/AdrienTorris/awesome-blazor#libraries--extensions under our `PhotoSharingApplication.Frontend.BlazorWebAssembly` project.

-In the `Components` folder, create a new `Razor Component` called  `PhotoDetailsComponent.vue`.
+In the `Components` folder, create a new `Razor Component` called  `PhotoDetailsComponent.razor`.

 Now cut the `MatCard` of the `AllPhotos` component and paste it in the `PhotoDetailsComponent` component.